grpc/grpc-go/CONTRIBUTING.md

   address it as a separate one or multiple commits with a descriptive commit message (try avoid using vauge `addressed pr feedback` type of messages).

-  Project maintainers are obligated to squash those commits into one merging.
+  Project maintainers are obligated to squash those commits into one when merging.

-## Proposing changes

-Make sure that `./gradlew build` (`gradlew build` on Windows) completes successfully without any new warnings.
-Then create a Pull Request with your changes.
-When the changes are accepted, they will be merged or cherry-picked by a gRPC core developer.

 ## Running tests